-The Hudson River Maritime Museum, in cooperation with the Center for Post Carbon Logistics, Schooner Apollonia, and the Northeast Grainshed Alliance, will be conducting a Grain Race in May of 2022.
-Contestants in four capacity categories will vie for the highest score when moving cargoes of grain from growers to producers and users such as brewers and maltsters across New England, New York, and New Jersey.
+The Hudson River Maritime Museum, in cooperation with the Center for Post Carbon Logistics, Schooner Apollonia, and the Northeast Grainshed Alliance, will be continuing the Grain Race in May of 2023.
+Contestants will vie for the highest score when moving cargoes of grain from growers to producers and users such as brewers and maltsters across New England, New York, and New Jersey.
 Each Ton-Mile of cargo moved earns one point, but 5 points are lost for each liter of fuel burned or 10 kWh of power taken from the grid.

 Based on the Great Grain and Tea Races of the 19th and 20th centuries, conducted by ships sailing from Australia and China to England, this Grain Race has been adapted to facing the current climate crisis.
 Focused on bringing attention to the topics of local food systems and food transportation, the race will span 8 States.